Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 Running a beauty salon is tough work.
 You need to work on your salon marketing, manage teams and clients, and perform superior service.

-I’m sure you agree with me when I say this can be stressful at times.
-You need to make sure your business is generating more income than cost or you’ll go bankrupt.
-A pressure that can be tough to carry…
+I’m sure you agree with me that this can be stressful at times.
+You need to ensure your business generates more income than cost, or you’ll go bankrupt, a pressure that can be tough to carry.

 But what if you could reduce that pressure?

-What if you could find new, additional, ways to earn income without you having to be there 100% of the time?
-A side income that covers your fixed costs so that you can focus your attention on growing the business in the salon?
+What if you could find new, additional ways to earn income without being there 100% of the time?
+A side income that covers your fixed costs so you can focus on growing the salon business?

-In this article, I’ll take you through 5 salon business ideas that can achieve exactly that.
+In this article, I’ll take you through 5 salon business ideas to achieve that.

 Are you ready?